jensbambauer/seriale/site/content/program.md

                       type: Panel Discussion
                       length: 3
                       time: 11:00 | 11:00am
                       details: "This panel aims to discuss the chances and limits of historically based series.
-It takes a closer look at the Instagram Series “Ich bin Sophie Scholl” @ichbinsophiescholl and focuses on ques- tions about the limits of fictionalizing historic events for entertainment value.
+It takes a closer look at the Instagram Series “Ich bin Sophie Scholl” @ichbinsophiescholl and focuses on questions about the limits of fictionalizing historic events for entertainment value.
 Are new media formats adding to fading the borders between fact and fiction and what consequences does this have for our understanding of history?"
                       moderator:
                         - name: Isabella Pianto
                       panelists: